ArianaGant/Telling-Stories-with-Data-Portfolio/critique-by-design.md

 ## The Final Form

-This is the final form of my water data vizualization.
+This is the final form of my water data visualization.
 A couple notes:
 - I still prefer my sketch concept.
 I think it more clearly demonstrates the story I'm trying to tell about scale.
-Unfortunately I wasn't able to find software that would bring my vision to life sufficiantly in the time I had.
-That being said, I think the new vizualization isn't terrible and I think the title is better than it was before.
+Unfortunately I wasn't able to find software that would bring my vision to life sufficiently in the time I had.
+That being said, I think the new visualization isn't terrible and I think the title is better than it was before.
 - I spent a long time with McCandless' data and simply couldn't get it to make sense.
 Consequently, I would like to make it clear that I don't trust the "Organisms" data set and with more time, would have found a different one.

 <iframe src="https://public.tableau.com/views/EarthsWater/Dashboard1?:showVizHome=no&:embed=true" width="100%" height="400" seamless frameborder="0" scrolling="no"></iframe>

-## Reference
-McCandless, David.
+#### Source: McCandless, David.
 “Water World.”
 Information is Beautiful.
-Accessed April 2, 2025. https://informationisbeautiful.net.
+Accessed April 2, 2025. [https://informationisbeautiful.net](https://informationisbeautiful.net).

 #### AI Acknowledgements: N/A